Imranul-hassan/typescript-assignment/README.md

 So as you work with TypeScript, remember their differences and use the one that fits best.
 This will help you build stronger, more reliable projects — and enjoy coding even more!

+TypeScript’s any vs unknown vs never: When and How to Use Them